rails/rails/guides/source/routing.md

 ### Listing Unused Routes

 You can scan your application for unused routes with the `--unused` option.
+An "unused" route in Rails is a route that is defined in the config/routes.rb file but is not referenced by any controller action or view in your application.
 For example:

 ```bash
 $ rails routes --unused